phpmyadmin/error-reporting-server/README.md

 Error Reporting Server
 ======================

-phpmyadmin server side component for the error reporting system.
+phpMyAdmin server side component for the error reporting system.
 It uses CakePHP v2.3 with some extra plugins like migrations, debugkit and OAuth component.